 Recreational diving has a very high safety record in Gran Canaria.
 Most sites are around a comfortable recreational depth of 20m, and give reasonable non-stop dive times.
 Gran Canaria has a modern, well equiped public health service, and several excellent private clinics.
 Always check that your travel insurance covers you for diving to recreational depths before leaving home.
 Over the last few years the number of fatalities has been very low at around 0.0001%, with most being attributed to heart attacks.

 All the major tour operators in the UK offer packages to Gran Canaria, from most of the regional airports, including Cardiff, Leeds, Liverpool, Hull, Newcastle, Birmingham, East Midlands, Gatwick, Glasgow and Luton.
-Easyjet and Ryanair also run a weekly service from Gatwick and are starting a new service from Manchester in 2005.
+Easyjet Jet2 and Ryanair also run a weekly services from Gatwick , Manchester, Leeds, Glasgow and other regional airports.
 You can either book seat only or as part of a package, giving you a range of options for getting to Gran Canaria.
 Most flights by the major tour operators fly on Saturday, Monday or Thursday.

 You can get almost anything you want, with Hotels from the five star luxury of